Pushing the Bear: Maritole's father

 Maritole's father travels the trail with his wife, daughter, son and extended family.
 While he remains nameless in the novel, Maritole's father represents hope for the Cherokee in the future.
 Many of his passages display a yearning for the old land, food and customs, yet he tries to bring calm and peace to his family and neighbors on the trail.
 Maritole's father understands that although much of their old life was taken, their family and unity is what is most important.

 Reverend Bushyhead

 Reverend Bushyhead is a real historical figure, fully named Reverend Jesse Bushyhead.
-According to A Cherokee Encyclopedia, he "attended Reverend Evan Jones's Vally River Mission School in North Carolina and was ordained a Baptist minister in 1830" (Conley 45).
+According to A Cherokee Encyclopedia, he "attended Reverend Evan Jones's Valley River Mission School in North Carolina and was ordained a Baptist minister in 1830" (Conley 45).
 In the novel, Reverend Bushyhead travels the trail with his wife, who gives birth to a daughter, Eliza, on the trail.
 Bushyhead preaches to the Cherokee, gives them messages of hope, and fights for their treatment and protection.